We look forward to welcoming you to Pace University and the Pace Pathways Program!

 Your Next Steps

-Please arrange to be on campus in the morning of August 14th.
-We recommend that you plan to arrive in New York City by August 26th to allow yourself some time to settle in to your new home.
+We recommend that you plan to arrive in New York City by January 12 allow yourself some time to settle in to your new home.
 View more information about Orientation.

-The term of Fall 2020 will begin on August 24.
+The term of Spring 2022 will begin on January 24.
 As a new F-1 student, you will be able to enter the US within a 30-day period before your program start date.
 If you attempt to enter before the 30-day period, the Customs and Border Patrol might not allow you into the country.
 View more information about arriving to the US.

 Please refer to your acceptance packet for information about housing.
 We will contact you by email with additional information about your options.
 If you have immediate questions or concerns, please contact the Global Pathways Office at email@example.com.